MtitiTendai/Adidas-Sales-Analysis-Dashboard/README.md

-# Amazon-Sales-Analysis-Dashboard
+# Amazon-Sales-Analysis
+## Project objective
 This project showcases a comprehensive sales analysis of Amazon data using Power BI.
-I built an interactive dashboard that examines sales performance across multiple dimensions, including product categories, regions, customer types, and time periods.
-The goal was to identify hidden patterns in Amazon Sales data and support decision-making.
+I built an interactive dashboard that examines sales performance across multiple dimensions, including product categories, regions and dates among other factors.
+The goal was to come up with visual analytics of sales between 2020 and 2021 to support strategic decision-making.